Waking Up With a Dry Mouth? Here’s What Your Body’s Trying To Tell You

 9. You're pregnant

-If you're pregnant waking up with dry mouth, you're not imaging things.
+If you're pregnant waking up with dry mouth, you're not imagining things.
 Sky-high levels of the hormones estrogen and progesterone that happen when you're pregnant can make your body do sooo many weird things, including zapping your saliva production and making your mouth dry, per a December 2022 study in Archives of Gynecology and Obstetrics3.
 Unfortunately, you might notice this one throughout the day, not just when you're waking up.

 How to treat it:

 Dry mouth from pregnancy will likely ease up after you give birth and your hormones get back to baseline.
 In the meantime, you can cope with some of the at-home tips below, and by drinking more water.
-(The American College of Obstetricians and Gynecologists recommends 8 to 12 cups, but you'll likely need even more than that; everyone is different!)
+(The American College of Obstetricians and Gynecologists recommends 8 to 12 cups, but you'll may need even more than that; everyone is different!)

 How to fix a dry mouth when waking up